nagajurna/AnimaScript/README.md

 			<p>The <em>content</em> of the <strong>third</strong> element</p>
 		</div>

-* Create an instance of AnimaText and start
+* Create an instance of AnimaText in your js.file and start

 		var container = document.getElementById('container');